xprova/bisect-tau/README.md

 ```

 This will run bisection on an example latch circuit that is provided with the
 tool.
-During bisection the tool will produce a plot (like the below) showing
+During bisection the tool will produce a figure (like the below) showing
-the superimposed outputs `q` and `qn` of the characterized circuit as it is
+the superimposed plots of the circuit outputs `q` and `qn` as the circuit is
-being pushed into deeper metastability.
+pushed into deeper metastability.

 ![Metastable Waveforms](https://cdn.rawgit.com/xprova/bisect-tau/master/figures/fig_metastable.svg)

-Once bisection is complete, run:
+This will take few minutes to complete.
+Once done, run the command:

 ```
 ./bisect-tau calculate
 ```

-The tool will now fit an exponential relationship between input window size
+The tool will now fit an exponential relationship to the input window size and
-and output delay data collected during the last run bisection procedure.
-It
+output delay data collected during bisection.
+It will produce an output plot
-will produce an output plot of the data, the exponential fit and print out the
+of the data, the exponential fit and print out the calculated values of the
-calculated values of the parameters Tau and Tw:
+parameters Tau and Tw:

 ![Exponential Fit](https://cdn.rawgit.com/xprova/bisect-tau/master/figures/fig_exponential.svg)